 Day 3: Relax at Ikei Island’s Oodomari Beach

 As part of our Okinawa travel itinerary, we couldn’t wait to experience some of the best beaches in Okinawa, which are known for their beauty and tranquility.
-Oodomari Beach, located on the remote Ikei Island, is a hidden gem that offers a serene escape with hardly any crowds.
+Oodomari Beach, located on the remote Ikei Island, is a hidden gem with hardly any people.

 The drive to Ikei Island, about an hour from Chatan or 1.5 hours from Naha, is an adventure in itself.
-You’ll cross several bridges that connect the smaller islands to the main Okinawa island, making this journey along our Okinawa self-drive route both scenic and enjoyable.
-The turquoise waters and peaceful atmosphere at Oodomari Beach make it one of the top spots for a quiet beach day.
+You’ll cross several bridges that connect the smaller islands to the main Okinawa island, for a scenic and enjoyable drive.

 On many Okinawa beach trips, you’ll find that private beach owners charge a small fee for access, and Oodomari is no exception.
-However, this also means you can enjoy a more secluded experience.
-The crystal-clear water is perfect for swimming and teeming with tropical fish, making it ideal for snorkeling as well.
-Basic facilities, like showers, are available so you can wash off the sand and seawater before heading back.
-For those seeking a peaceful retreat, Oodomari Beach is one of the best hidden beaches in Okinawa.
+However, they do provide basic facilities like showers.
+The crystal-clear water is teeming with tropical fish, making it ideal for snorkelling and swimming.

-Day 4: Snorkelling at Okinawa’s Famous Blue Cave in Onna
+Day 4: Ryukyu Mura and snorkelling at the Blue Cave in Onna

-Day 5: Discover Nago – Okinawa Churaumi Aquarium and Pineapple Park
+Day 5: Nago – Okinawa Churaumi Aquarium and Pineapple Park

-After soaking in the underwater world, make your way to the charming Nago Pineapple Park.
-A fun and interactive experience it’s perfect for all ages, making it one of Okinawa’s main tourist attractions.
-Learn about Okinawa’s thriving pineapple industry as you tour the park’s fields in a pineapple-shaped cart, and indulge in delicious pineapple treats like fresh pineapple slices, pineapple wine and pineapple-flavored desserts.
+Afterwards, make your way to the charming Nago Pineapple Park.
+It’s a fun and interactive experience perfect for all ages.
+Learn about Okinawa’s thriving pineapple industry as you tour the park’s fields in a pineapple-shaped cart and indulge in delicious pineapple-themed treats.

 Okinawa has its own brand of American-style beer, called Orion.
 It has been widely consumed on the island for the last 60 years.
 You can also visit the Orion Happy Park in Nago and tour the factory where Orion beer is brewed.